-- Fund the 2019 budget year operations, including several of the design projects on the Facilities Master Plan in accordance with the strategic plan, within the resources provided at a mill levy of 9.673 which is slightly below the 2018 mill levy rate of 9.787. - Modify the split of the total mill levy between the General, Employee Benefit and Debt Service funds. - o Debt Service Fund The reserve cash balance is set at \$750,000.
-Actual and projected tax revenues resulted in the fund balance exceeding this amount.
-Thus, the mill levy allocated to this fund can be reduced and \$4,079 redirected to the General Fund. - o Employee Benefit Fund In recent years, a greater proportion of the total mill levy had to be allocated from the General Fund to the Employee Benefit Fund due to increasing employee benefit costs, including KPERS rate increases required by Kansas law.
-However, favorable claims experience have resulted in the Employee Benefit Fund having some cash available to fund the current year's expenditures and the mill levy to partially return to the General Fund. - Maintain prudent and sufficient cash balances to: (1) fund next year operations before tax revenues are received; (2) allow for unforeseen situations; and (3) maintain the Library's exceptional financial rating of Aa2. - Continue the design concept projects on the Facilities Master Plan in phases in accordance with the specific funding matrix and timeline.
+- Modify the split of the total mill levy between the General and Employee Benefit funds. - o Debt Service Fund The elimination of the debt service in 2019 will result in the bond levy rate to be allocated to the General Fund. - Employee Benefit Fund In recent years, a greater proportion of the total mill levy had to be allocated from the General Fund to the Employee Benefit Fund due to increasing employee benefit costs, including KPERS rate increases required by Kansas law.
+However, favorable claims experience have resulted in the Employee Benefit Fund having some cash available to fund the current year's expenditures and the mill levy to partially return to the General Fund. - Maintain prudent and sufficient cash balances to: (1) fund next year operations before tax revenues are received; (2) allow for unforeseen situations; and (3) maintain the Library's exceptional financial rating of Aa2.
+The ending cash balance has been increased by \$50,000 in the General Fund. - Continue the design concept projects on the Facilities Master Plan in phases in accordance with the specific funding matrix and timeline.
 Infrastructure projects are expected to be funded by the Capital Improvement Fund (not a budgeted fund) and any available operating funds.
-The available fund balance as of June 30, 2018 is \$1,827,091. - Use existing resources with a focus on supporting strategies and tactics for implementation of the Community Impact Goals: - 1.
+The available fund balance as of June 30, 2019 is \$1,284,840. - Use existing resources with a focus on supporting strategies and tactics for implementation of the Community Impact Goals: - 1.
 Every child will be ready for kindergarten. - 2.
 Everyone will discover their passion for learning. - 3.
 Everyone will continue learning new ways to live their best life. - 4.
 Topeka & Shawnee County will be an engaged community of readers. - 5.
 The Library will be a learning organization committed to excellence in: leadership, planning, customer focus, process management and partner focus. - Lead and fund technological advancements, including electronic materials, to support the expectations and requirements of customers and the community, and to demonstrate how technology can enhance learning and living.

-The total ad valorem tax to be levied is proposed to be \$16,221,862 to fund expenditures in the General (operating), Employee Benefit, and Debt Service funds.
-Assessed valuations as of July 1, 2018 will produce \$86,753 more per mill above the 2018 final valuations.
-At a combined levy of 9.673, revenue increases by \$659,528 for the three taxed funds and is entirely due to increased property valuations at a slightly reduced total mill levy from the prior year.
-This meets the statutory computation which allows ad valorem tax revenues to increase from the prior year, after adjusting for certain types of valuation increases and the Consumer Price Index for All Urban Consumers (2.1% this year).
-Please refer to page 2 of the Library's budget form entitled "Computation to Determine Limit for 2019".
+The total ad valorem tax to be levied is proposed to be \$16,700,518 to fund expenditures in the General (operating) and Employee Benefit funds.
+Assessed valuations as of July 1, 2019 will produce \$48,672 more per mill above the 2019 final valuations.
+At a combined levy of 9.786, revenue increases by \$478,656 for the two taxed funds and is entirely due to increased property valuations at a flat total mill levy from the prior year.

-Motor/commercial/watercraft vehicle tax and fees, in lieu of taxes and revitalization rebate estimates provided by Shawnee County are nearly \$36,000 more than 2018.
+Motor/commercial/watercraft vehicle tax and fees, in lieu of taxes and revitalization rebate estimates provided by Shawnee County are \$28,416 less than 2019.